capstanlqc/pisa25-diff-target-xml/README.md

 # PISA 2025 -- diff tool

-This is a draft proposal for a diff utility to compare between different steps in a translation workflow.
+This is a draft proposal for a diff utility to compare the output of different steps in a translation workflow.

 The Python code included can be used as pseudo-code to understand the proposed logic but should be working well when executed.

-## To run this code
+## To run the backend code

 To running the code, you need to clone the repository, create a virtual environment and install dependencies in it.
 That only needs to be done once.